 Paul Verdell in the studio

-Library Street Collective is pleased to announce a forthcoming exhibition with Detroit-based artist Paul Verdell, titled Forty Acres and opening Saturday, September 10th, 2022.
-Forty Acres presents a new series of large-scale paintings on canvas accompanied by a collection of works on paper.
+Library Street Collective is pleased to present an exhibition with Detroit-based artist Paul Verdell, titled Forty Acres and opening Saturday, September 10th, 2022.
+Forty Acres highlights a new series of large-scale paintings on canvas accompanied by a collection of works on paper.
 Set against the stark white gallery walls, luminous and wild expanses of pigment highlight Verdell’s agility and proficiency with color, a foundation upon which his practice thrives.

 Driven by intuition, Verdell’s latest body of work delves deep into the realm of abstraction as the artist explores capabilities of medium and mind.
 Much of Verdell’s work to date centers around distinguishable subjects, however, his newest creations are devoid of such matter and neglect the use of live observations or photographs to dictate the paintings’ development.
 This stylistic departure derives from Verdell’s engrossed concernment with the peripheral elements of his compositions, areas that are often imagined spontaneously, and how they materialize on the canvas.
 “When I was making these works,” he expresses, “the figures felt like they were taking up space from what I truly wanted to explore, which was paint.
 [This realization] made me feel excited to work, but also stressed because it signified a new area.
 It was like I was being exposed on the canvas.
 These works feel like I’m opening up to exploration pursuing a labor of love.”